Back To Search Results

 Prognosis

 Pathologic myopia is a significant cause of vision loss worldwide.
-The prevalence of visual impairment secondary to pathological myopia reaches as high as 0.5% in European studies and 1.4% in Asian studies.[10]
-Long-term follow-up studies of patients diagnosed with myopic CNV report a mean decline in visual acuity, even despite adequate disease control on anti-VEGF therapy.[25]
+The prevalence of visual impairment secondary to pathological myopia reaches as high as 0.5%, as seen in European and 1.4% in Asian study results.[10]
+Long-term follow-up results from studies of patients diagnosed with myopic CNV report a mean decline in visual acuity, even despite adequate disease control on anti-VEGF therapy.[25]

 Complications